Google is set to launch some new cut-price Pixel phones this year — and we're getting excited already.

 Pixel 4a screen

 However, we're not expecting the Pixel 4a series to carry over the 90Hz refresh rate screen from its more expensive Pixel 4 series cousins.
-The extra speedy screen sure does look nice but its a drain on the battery and will bump the price up on the cheaper 4a series.
-Should you spend the extra?
-Well, most people don't really notice the smoother display, so it could be one to save on.
+The extra speedy screen sure does look nice but it's a drain on the battery and will bump the price up on the cheaper 4a series.
+Should you spend the extra and get the 4, rather than 4a?
+Well, maybe not for this feature alone.
+Most people don't really notice the smoother display, so it could be one to save on.

 Pixel 4a processor